Tackling Climate Breakdown - Local Government, Regional Offices and EU Cities Mission

 Local authorities have essential local knowledge and have a critical role to play in managing climate risks and vulnerabilities and identifying adaptation actions that will build resilience locally.

 In January 2018, the government established four Climate Action Regional Offices (CAROs) in recognition of the need to build capacity within the local government sector to respond and adapt to climate change.
 The CAROs play an important role in ensuring that cross-sectoral climate issues are identified and addressed.
+The CAROs provide a shared service function within the local government sector, with input from the County and City Management Association (CCMA).

 The need for regional climate offices was reflected in both the National Adaptation Framework and the National Mitigation Plan and a commitment was made to provide €10 million in funding over a 5-year period.

-Each office is operated by a lead local authority.
 The four CAROs and lead local authorities are:

-The Department supports upskilling and capacity building in the local government sector by funding the Local Authority Climate Action Training Programme, with a commitment of €1.575m over 2021 - 2023.
+The Department directly supports upskilling and capacity building in the local government sector by funding the Local Authority Climate Action Training Programme, with a commitment of €1.792 million over 2024-2027.
+This follows on from the previous training programme which was delivered from 2021-2023.

 The European Commission set up the EU Cities Mission in 2021.
 Its aim is to support 100 cities in the EU to become climate neutral by 2030 and to pave the way for all cities in Europe to be climate neutral by 2050.
 European cities can substantially contribute to the EU Green Deal target of reducing emissions by 55% by 2030.

 The Cities Mission forms part of Horizon Europe which is the EU’s key funding programme for research and innovation.
-There are five “missions” which are each designed to address pressing global issues that require cross-domain cooperation at both EU and national level.
-See more on the Horizon EU Missions on the European Commission website.

 Large urban areas have been selected for specific focus and help because urban areas across Europe account for 75% of its population.
-The cities mission will help cities to become places which provide citizens with a good quality of life through cleaner air, safer transport and less congestion and noise.
+The Cities Mission will help cities to become places which provide citizens with a good quality of life through cleaner air, safer transport and less congestion and noise.

-The two cities will work with the support platform, Net Zero Cities, to agree and develop the actions and investment plan which, once agreed, will form the Climate City Contract.
 The missions will take a cross-sectoral and demand-led approach and will involve the local authorities, citizens, businesses, regional and national authorities, investors and academia.

 The Local Authority Climate Action Charter represents a crucial step for local authorities in responding more widely to the challenges of climate change.